 Most of the time you can shim the cabinets as you go, but if there’s an extreme bow in the wall (more than 3/8 in.), shim it out before you hang the cabinet.
 If you don’t, you may accidentally pull the back off the cabinet while fastening it into place.
 Hold a level across the wall, and slide a shim up from the bottom (go in from the top when you’re doing the top side) until it’s snug.
 Then pin or tape it into place.

 When connecting two cabinets to each other, line up the face frames and clamp them together.
 Both cabinets should be fastened to the wall at this point, but you may have to loosen one cabinet or the other to get the frames to line up perfectly.
-Jerome prefers hand-screw clamps because they don’t flex, and less flex means a tighter grip.
+Hand-screw clamps don’t flex, and less flex means a tighter grip.
 Predrill a 1/8-in. hole before screwing them together with a 2-1/2-in. screw.
 Choose the less noticeable cabinet of the two for drilling and placing the screw head.

-Jerome prefers GRK’s R4 self-countersinking screw, which he calls “the Cadillac of screws.”
+Many top cabinet makers prefer GRK’s R4 self-countersinking screw.
 You’ll pay accordingly, but why scrimp on screws when you’re spending thousands of dollars on cabinets?
 Whatever you do, don’t use drywall screws—they’ll just snap off and you’ll end up with an extra hole.
 Learn more about the R4 screws at grkfasteners.com.